 Roasted carrots help burn calories faster and contain more antioxidants than raw carrots.
 Keeping the peels on the carrots also increases their antioxidant properties.

 The great thing about cauliflower is that there are different cauliflower recipes you can try no matter what your choice of diet is.
-Many people choose to substitute rice in their meals for cauliflower to decrease the amount of carbohydrates they are eating and increase the amount of vegetables.
+Many people choose to substitute rice in their meals for cauliflower to decrease the number of carbohydrates they are eating and increase the number of vegetables.

 15. Chili Peppers

 Chili peppers contain capsaicin, which speeds up your metabolism and can reduce your appetite.
 Capsaicin can even be found in popular weight loss supplements due to its effectiveness.
 The spiciness of chili peppers also helps you burn more calories and lose weight.
 What's more, chili peppers are a good source of vitamin C.